cavai-research/Adonis-Queue/README.md

 Memory queue is the most basic queue.
 It runs jobs async in the background and is recommended for testing and developing or for some really basic use-cases

-It doesn't require any additional setup, but having some heavy running job can stop whole NodeJS event loop, thus making whole application unresponsive.
-Since whole queue and job state are stored in memory, they will be wiped in case of application restarts / crashes
+It doesn't require any additional setup, but having some heavy running job can stop the whole NodeJS event loop, thus making application unresponsive.
+Since all memory queues and job state are stored in memory, they will be wiped in case of application restarts / crashes

 Default memory queue configuration: